[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 Soft and unvarying was the glow from the walls and the ceiling of Miril's prison.
 She had been left with no furniture other than the table and the two chairs, plus one other item: the single unlit pole lamp which stood in a corner.

 Possibilities abounded, her imagination lathering the bare cell with potential futures.
-An ebullition of "Yes, but" frothed between pessimism and optimism concerning the Noad's plans.
-They offered some ugly prospects, yet their uncertainties allowed countervailing hopes.
+Wherever her thoughts alighted, immediately an ebullition of "Yes, but" frothed within her.
+Attempts to guess the Noad's plans caused her to dither between pessimism and optimism.
+She could envisage some ugly prospects, yet their uncertainties permitted countervailing hopes.

-The nicest theme for daydreaming was her brief idyll with Yadon in the forest of the Allomba Fapps.
-Except that it brought an additional sorrow: Yadon was lost to her.
-But wait: could there be such a thing as a lucky misfortune?
-Her desolation at the Starsider's disappearance from her life could perhaps be balanced by the far different hurt she now felt at her treatment by her former idol, the Noad.
-Thus, each blow might serve to lighten the other; two misfortunes might make a fortune...
+The nicest theme for daydreaming was her brief idyll with Yadon in the forest of the Allomba Fapps, except that it brought an additional sorrow: Yadon was lost to her.
+But - could there be such a thing as a lucky misfortune?
+Maybe her desolation at the Starsider's disappearance from her life could be balanced by the far different hurt she now felt at her treatment by her former idol, the Noad.
+Each blow might serve to lighten the other; two misfortunes might make a fortune...

-...Presently she heard a voice, and she assumed she must be dreaming.
-A deep, calm voice it was, a vaster-than-human voice, and it issued from the top of the pole-lamp.
+...Presently she heard a voice, and she assumed she must be dreaming: it was a deep, calm, vaster-than-human voice, which issued from the top of the pole-lamp.

 "I shall favour you now, Miril Nerred."

-It was a sight to fascinate and to alarm, this ruler in her rage; this ruler who had imprisoned Miril and who, to judge from this glimpse, was now a prisoner of her own anger.
-"Ah, show me more of this, Varramb," demanded Miril aloud.
+It was a sight, this image of a ruler in her rage! - this Noad who had imprisoned Miril and who, to judge from the current glimpse, was now a prisoner of her own violent emotions.

-It all seemed real and yet not real, which of course is what you get in dreams... but Miril could feel an ache in her elbow, while her neck, too, smarted under strain from her tense posture, and from these hard hints she knew that what she was seeing was not dream but Simulation.
+It all seemed real and yet not real, which of course is what you get in dreams, but Miril could feel an ache in her elbow, while her neck, too, smarted under strain from her tense posture, hard hints that what she was seeing was not dream but Simulation.

-"Varramb," she cried, "what are you up to now?"
+"Varramb," she cried, "just what are you up to now?"

 The answer sighed through the cell.
 "I am friendly towards you, Miril Nerred."

-"Yadon has worried quite a few people by now."
+"Yadon has worried quite a few people by this time."

 "Has he really?
-But even so - a single wanderer frightening Sevret Vaid!"
+Even so - a single wanderer frightening Sevret Vaid?"

 "But he is a wanderer from Starside," Varramb replied.
-"An adventurer whose catalytic reputation, gained in the last few hundred days, has spread across Syoom."
+"An adventurer with a catalytic reputation, gained in the last few hundred days; a reputation that has spread across Syoom."

 "I have heard nothing of this."